 INSULIN THERAPY AND ADMINISTRATION

 Insulin comes in an airtight bottle that is labeled with the insulin type and the concentrations.
-Before using, mix the contents gently.
-It says on the label to roll it gently, not shake it.
-The reason for this is to prevent foam formation, which will make accurate measuring difficult.
+Before using, mix the contents vigorously.
+See the label instructions for mixing insulin.
 Some of the types of insulin used in cats settle out of suspension in a few hours.
 It if is not shaken properly, it will not mix well and dosing will not be accurate.
 Therefore, the trick is to shake it vigorously enough to mix it without creating foam.
 Since bubbles can be removed (as described later), it is more important to mix it well than to worry too much about foam formation.

 PZI stands for Protamine zinc insulin.
 This long-acting insulin was available until the mid-1990s for human use, and had been met with modest success in feline use.
 As genetically engineered human insulin captured the market, beef insulin such as PZI became unavailable.
 Demand from feline practitioners, however, prevailed and subsequently Blue Ridge Pharmaceuticals (a division of IDEXX Laboratories) came to reintroduce PZI.
 The problem with PZI is expense as the company must now make up its costs in achieving a very expensive FDA approval.
 PZI can be ordered by your veterinarian but you should expect to pay approximately two and a half to three times per bottle that you would pay for Vetsulin or Lantus.
 Obviously, if a cat can be regulated with a less expensive insulin, this would be desirable from a cost perspective; however, it is good to know that PZI is available should it be needed.
 Vetsulin and PZI insulin are currently the choices for cats according to many internal medicine specialists.